MUSA-509/course-materials/syllabus.md

 Besides the technologies used in class, we will be using large and sometimes messy data from which we will be deriving insights from how people move around in their environments.
 One such dataset is [SafeGraph's human mobility data](https://docs.safegraph.com/docs).
 We will be combining data like this with OpenStreetMap, US Census, and datasets on open data portals.

-The class is divided into four sections:
+The class is divided into four modules:

-1. Spatial Analytics with Databases -- learn the basics of SQL for exploring datasets
+1. Spatial Analytics with Databases -- learn the basics of SQL and PostGIS for exploring datasets and answering questions of your data
 2. Python and SQL -- building basic applications with queries and interacting with web services/APIs programmatically
-3. Creating an API -- Use Python to create a basic API that queries a PostGIS database
+3. Creating an API -- use Python to create a basic API that queries a PostGIS database
 4. Building a cloud-based application -- build a full-fledged application in the cloud

 ## Format